Market

 A number of forces are colliding to weaken demand in cottage country:

-• Interest rates remain elevated — the obvious headwind.
+• Interest rates remain elevated — an obvious headwind but only a small part of the overall picture.

 • Short-Term Rental regulation.
 Potential game changer as more municipalities are adopting a licencing system with restrictions or in some cases implementing a complete ban.